 If you are planning a holiday, and will be away for 10 school days or more, written permission must be obtained from the Principal prior to commencing the holiday.
-Forms are available from the front office or on the school website under 'School Information'.
+Forms are available from the front office, in the newsletter or on the school website under 'Attendance Information'.